Element Track Plans:

 "Old School" Passenger Train Layout

 Most track plans found in books are designed for HO, and they almost always use flex-track and straight legged turnouts.
-This track plan (see Plan-26 on page 14 in the book "101 Track Plans for Model Railroaders") is a feasibility study; with the track plan being upscaled to O-scale, and built as close as designed using only 3-rail curved leg turnouts and (as much as possible) sectional track pieces.
+I chose a multiple commuter RDC train friendly John Armstrong track plan (see Plan-26 on page 14 in the book "101 Track Plans for Model Railroaders") as a feasibility study, to see how easily a mixed passenger/freight HO track plan could be upscaled to O-scale (with spurs capable of accommodating modern jumbo sized rollingstock), while building as close as designed but using only 3rail curved leg turnouts and (as much as possible) sectional track pieces.
+Two RDCs and one road engine can easily be on the layout simultainiously.

-O-scale Old School Passenger Train Layout O-scale Old School Passenger Train Layout Layout 3dView O-scale Old School Passenger Train Layout
+O-scale Old School Passenger Train Layout O-scale Old School Passenger Train Layout Original John Armstrong Trackplan

 ~ Armstrong (zipped *.scarm) - (Atlas 21st Century Track)